Understanding Webex Meetings Application PlatformsNovember 5, 2021

-When exploring the Webex APIs and SDKs that are available here on the Webex for Developer portal, keep in mind there are still two different Webex platforms documented for meetings applications, each representing a different Webex product.
-One dev platform for the unified Webex client (formerly Webex Teams) and the other for the Webex Meetings product, which is still supported as another option.
-You will continue to see more functionality from Webex suite of products migrated to the unified Webex client, ultimately leading to an entirely unified Webex platform.
+When exploring the Webex APIs and SDKs that are available here on the Webex for Developer portal, note there are two different Webex platforms documented for meetings applications, each representing a different Webex product.
+One developer platform for the unified Webex client (formerly Webex Teams) and another platform for the Webex Meetings product.
+Webex is ultimately headed towards a singular platform as more functionality from Webex suite of products continues to be migrated to the unified Webex client.
+Until then, we give developers options for each platform.

-In general, we recommend you consider building new meetings applications using the Webex SDKs and/or Widgets, as they leverage the current unified API platform.
-Additionally, there are no licensing requirements, and they can be accessed even with a free Webex account.
-When it comes to apps that automate functionality in the legacy Webex Meetings platform, however, the Meetings API endpoints require a paid enterprise license to access.
-Let’s take a closer look at both for a better understanding on the differences of these two distinct platforms.
+In general, we recommend you first consider building new meetings applications using the Webex SDKs and/or Widgets, as they leverage the latest unified API platform.
+Additionally, there are very limited licensing requirements for the unified platform, and most resources can be accessed even with a free Webex account.
+However, when it comes to apps that require automation of the Webex Meetings product, availability of certain features can be more dependent on the user's level of licensing.
+Let’s take a look at both for a better understanding on the differences of these two distinct Webex platforms.

 Webex Unified Client “Space Meeting” Apps

-For the "frontside" of the meetings application, where video meetings are embedded and controlled, there are even more development options, including tools for all the popular browsers, as well as iOS, and Android.
+For the "frontside" of the meetings application, where video meetings are embedded and controlled, there are even more development options.
+This includes toolkits for all the popular browsers, as well as iOS and Android.

 For the Webex iOS and Android SDKs, developers can customize their Webex-enabled apps specifically for mobile devices.
 The key difference is the user experience on smaller screens, particularly using touch for input.